-ON THIS PAGE: You will learn about how doctors describe a astrocytoma’s growth or spread.
+ON THIS PAGE: You will learn about how doctors describe astrocytoma’s growth or spread.
 This is called the stage or grade.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Low-grade tumor.
-A low-grade tumor has cells that look similar to normal CNS cells under a microscope.
-The tumor usually does not grow quickly or spread to other parts of the CNS, although both rapid growth and spread can sometimes occur.
-Tumors may appear in more than one spot in the brain, especially when they are associated with neurofibromatosis (see Risk Factors ).
-One of the more common low-grade tumors occurring almost only in children is called juvenile pilocytic astrocytoma, or JPA.
+A low-grade tumor has cells that look similar to healthy CNS cells under a microscope.
+The tumor usually does not grow quickly or spread to other parts of the CNS.
+However, the tumor can sometimes grow and spread quickly.
+Tumors may appear in multiple spots in the brain, especially when the disease is linked with neurofibromatosis (see Risk Factors ).
+A common low-grade tumor in children is called juvenile pilocytic astrocytoma, or JPA.

 High-grade tumor.
-A high-grade tumor has cells that do not look similar to normal astrocytes.
+A high-grade tumor has cells that do not look similar to healthy astrocytes.
 This type of tumor grows quickly and can spread throughout other parts of the CNS.

 Recurrent astrocytoma.
 Recurrent astrocytoma is a tumor that has come back after treatment.
 Astrocytoma usually recurs near where it first started.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .